froehners/twenty-nineteen/_posts/2015-12-31-ben-s-bargains-ios-and-android-apps.md

 thumb_img_path: ''
 content_img_path: "/images/bb_iOS_V1_Loading.png"
 excerpt: Ben's Bargains did not have a consistent brand experience across all devices.
-  They had an mDot version of the site (not responsive design) and a fan-made app in the App Store.
+  They had an mDot version of the site and a fan-made app in the App Store.
 I designed the official iOS and Android applications, currently available on Google Play and in the App Store.
 hide_header: false

 ---